Wordlist

 Not chemically modified substance

 Means a substance whose chemical structure remains unchanged, even if it has undergone a chemical process or treatment, or a physical mineralogical transformation, for instance to remove impurities.
-(REACH)
+(The REACH Regulation)

 Neurotoxicology